 Occasionally students are permitted a "dress down" or "dress-up" day.
 On these days students will not be required to wear their uniforms, but still must follow the stated rules concerning makeup, jewelry, skirt or shorts length, and shoes.
 Good taste should dictate the choice of clothing for such days.
-Absolutely no tank tops, shirts that show stomachs, backless dresses or shirts, or shorts shorter than

-2" above the knee.
+Absolutely no tank tops, shirts that show stomachs, backless dresses or shirts, leggings worn with shirts or dresses shorter than 2" above the knee, or shorts shorter than 2" above the knee.
 Any student who illustrates constant disregard for the uniform policy must wear his/her uniform on the next "out of uniform" day.